Welcome to Quirky Cooking!

 Healing the Gut

 The gut must be healed in order to properly address these conditions and food is a great place to start.
-We emphasise the importance of gut healing foods and lifestyle factors to heal and support this.
+At Quirky Cooking, I aim to emphasise the importance of gut healing foods and lifestyle factors that help to heal and nourish both body and mind.
 Everything that we do in our day to day lives affects the state of our Microbiome.
 Therefore it is also extremely important to work on other areas such as minimising chemicals and toxins, getting restful sleep, reconnecting with nature, getting sunshine exposure, reducing stress and more.

 Health and well-being should be our default state as humans.
-There are few things more satisfying than walking down the path of restoring health as a family and seeing each happy and healthy.
+There are few things more satisfying than walking down the path of restoring health as a family and being happy and healthy.
 This is not only possible, it’s our birthright.

 The journey of returning to health is not always easy, but just know that you are not alone and that the benefits on the other side are completely worth pushing through any challenging times.
-We’ve been through it with our families and have experienced such wonderful healing outcomes.
-We believe with a little help, practical tools and a guiding hand to health education and whole food recipes, that mothers and fathers are the key to a healthy family.
+We’ve been through it in our family and have experienced such wonderful healing outcomes.
+I believe with a little help, some practical tools and tips, wholesome recipes, and an understanding of the basic principles of a whole food diet, we can all work towards improving the health of our families.

-Getting the whole family involved and excited about nutrition and health is something we are really passionate about.
-It’s never too late to start, and we’re here to help.
-We have created this space for you to make it easier to enjoy real, nourishing foods with your family to truly experience one of the greatest pleasures in life….
+Getting the whole family involved and excited about nutrition and health is something I am really passionate about.
+It’s never too late to start, and myself and my team are here to help.
+I’ve created this space for you to make it easier to enjoy real, nourishing foods with your family to truly experience one of the greatest pleasures in life….
 Sharing a delicious wholesome meal with those you love.

 Community and tribe are a deeply ingrained part of our human nature and we wouldn’t be where we are today without our beautiful Quirky Community.
 There is a well known proverb that says, “If you want to go fast, go alone.
 If you want to go far, go together.”
-This is a wonderful representation of our community.
+This is a wonderful representation of the Quirky Cooking community.

-Many years ago, Jo intended to share recipes and connect with people online.
-This has blossomed into a wonderful, engaged and supportive global community that we love and are incredibly grateful for.
-Contribution and collaboration are major aspects of our purpose and we deeply value helping others as well as being part of a collective mission to reclaim health for all.
+Many years ago, I began the Quirky Cooking blog to share recipes and connect with people online.
+This has blossomed into a wonderful, engaged and supportive global community that I love and am incredibly grateful for.
+Contribution and collaboration are major aspects of my purpose and I deeply value helping others as well as being part of a collective mission to reclaim health for all.

 Benefits of Community